What we eat today can change our tomorrow

 Responsible consumption and production

-About 10,000 farms involved in sustainable agriculture projects that concern the main raw materials, covering 63% of purchases.
+Approximately 10,000 companies involved in sustainable farming projects that concern the main raw materials.

-2 Charters for the sustainable cultivation of soft wheat: Harrys Charter and Mulino Charter.
+2 Charters for the sustainable cultivation of common wheat: Mulino Bianco Charter and Harrys Charter.

 CO2eq emissions per tonne of finished product reduced by 31% (since 2010) and Science-Based Targets signed.